Faculty (Tenured, Tenure-Line)

-A public historian, Dr. Lani Cupchoy earned her B.A. from the University of California, Los Angeles, M.A. from California State LA, and PhD. from the University of California, Irvine.
+A public historian-artist-photographer-filmmaker, Dr. Lani Cupchoy earned her B.A. from UCLA, M.A. from California State LA, and PhD. from UC Irvine.
 Her research focuses on public culture, oral history, gender, and community engagement, particularly through social and cultural expressions by people of color.
-She is an artist-photographer-filmmaker and an elected member of the Board of Education at Montebello Unified School District, the third largest public school district in Los Angeles County, where she helped initiate an Ethnic Studies requirement TK-12.
-She has authored several publications including “Fragments of Memory: Tales of a Wahine Warrior” in Frontiers: A Journal of Women Studies, Vol. 31, No. 1, 2010: 35 and “Youth Fight Childhood Obesity and Diabetes Through School-based Gardening and Student-Run Farmers’ Markets” in Community Greening Review, Vol. 16, 2011: 8.
+She has authored several publications including “Fragments of Memory” in Frontiers: A Journal of Women Studies, Vol. 31, No. 1, 2010: 35 and “Breaking the University Myth,” Diálogo, 21:2, 2018.
 Her article, which appeared in Yes!
-Magazine entitled “The Fifth-Graders Who Put Mexican Repatriation Back into History Books,” captures the story of Bell Gardens Elementary school teacher Leslie Hiatt and her students who inspired Assemblymember Cristina Garcias’ AB 146 into a law requiring that the unconstitutional deportation of Mexican-Americans during the 1930s be included in California textbooks.
+Magazine, captures the story of Bell Gardens Elementary school teacher Leslie Hiatt and her students who inspired Assemblymember Cristina Garcias’ AB 146 into a law requiring that the unconstitutional deportation of Mexican-Americans during the 1930s be included in California textbooks.
 Focusing on Hiatt and her students, Lani’s latest documentary, Truthseekers illuminates the power of youth activism, community engagement, and ethnic studies.

 Dr. Helen Burgos-Ellis earned a Ph.D.
 (Art History) and an M.A.
 (Latin American Studies) at UCLA, where her training included Latin American art, literature, and history (pre-Columbian to modern).
 In 2011–12 she received a Fulbright-Hays/IIE Fellowship, funded by the Mellon Foundation, to conduct archival, museum, and field research in indigenous communities throughout Mexico.
 That work produced the book Aztec Science: Plant Sexuality and the Domestication of Maize in the Codex Borgia (University Press of Colorado), which she is currently editing.
 The book relates the scientific literature on maize to analyze Late-Postclassic (ca. 1250–1521) artifacts bearing images and glyphs referencing plants to argue that these evoke pollination, plant sexuality, and maize’s origin from a common grass.
 She publishes articles in pre-Columbian and early-colonial art and teaches courses about the cultural experience of indigenous and Latinx peoples throughout the Americas.